Adriatik Llalla: Resignation from the judiciary, prosecution

-Specifically, on 15 March 2018 the Prosecution at the Court of First Instance Durres has registered criminal proceeding no. 447 registered at the charge of Adriatik Llalla for criminal offenses of "concealment of assets", "abuse of duty" and "money laundering" and "failure to declare money at the borders".
-Two months later, however, and after the Durres Prosecutor's Office was finally unable to substantiate the above charges, it declared itself incompetent - and referred the case to the Special Anti-Corruption Structure (SPAK) with the indictment amended as follows: "Refusal to declare, deny, conceal or false declaration of wealth, elected private interests and public servants or any other person who has the legal obligation to declare", "Non-declaration of cash amounts at the border", "Cleaning of the products of criminal offense" and "Abuse of office".
-The Serious Crimes Prosecutor's Office also contacted the Americans asking for their assistance regarding the financial expenses that Adriatik Llalla's wife, Ardiana, had in the United States during the period she stayed in America, where she gave birth to the second son of the Llalla family.
-The American judiciary responded by providing information which, in the opinion of the prosecution, was of little relevance to the substantiation of the charges in respect of which criminal proceedings have begun.
+On 15 March 2018, the prosecution at the Court of First Instance Durres registered criminal proceeding no. 447 registered the charging of Llalla with criminal offenses of "concealment of assets", "abuse of duty" and "money laundering" and "failure to declare money at the borders".
+Two months later, however, the Durres Prosecutor's Office was finally unable to substantiate the above charges, declared itself incompetent, and referred the case to the Special Anti-Corruption Structure (SPAK), with the indictment amended as follows: "Refusal to declare, deny, conceal or false declaration of wealth, elected private interests and public servants or any other person who has the legal obligation to declare", "Non-declaration of cash amounts at the border", "Cleaning of the products of criminal offense" and "Abuse of office".

+The Serious Crimes Prosecutor's Office also contacted the US asking for assistance regarding the financial expenses that Llalla's wife, Ardiana, had during the period she stayed there, when she gave birth to the second son of the Llalla family.
+The American judiciary responded by providing information which, in the opinion of the prosecution, was of little relevance to the substantiation of the charges in respect of which criminal proceedings had begun.